 Precision timing data is attained by observing the atomic clock data and factoring in a TC value.
 TC accounts for a multitude of errors due to the signal not traveling in a vacuum environment.
 Physical distance, atmospheric effects, multipath errors, and ephemeris account for some of the errors that can occur between transmitter and receiver.
 Modern ephemeris comprises software that generates positions of bodies at virtually any time desired by the user, subject to accuracy limitations.
 Relativistic effects also contribute to the value of the time correction.
 This difference is currently accounted for in the receiver algorithm.
 The accuracy of the timing data is very important.
 To see how important, one only must look at the history of Global Positioning System (GPS) specs.
 GPS at its inception could reliably determine position within a range of a hundred meters [25].
 Since 2007, GPS can determine position within a range of a few meters [26].
 Due to advancements in the understanding of how radio frequencies are affected by the aforementioned errors, drastic improvements to navigational accuracy have been made.

-Position data is calculated from equation 1.
+Position data is calculated from equation 1: